Skip to content

 1918 CE2008 CE · Modern · New York

-R. Alter Henoch Leibowitz (1918-2008), rosh yeshiva of Rabbinical Seminary of America (Yeshiva Chofetz Chaim) in Queens, NY, expanded the small Brooklyn yeshiva his father R. Dovid Leibowitz founded into a global network of branches (Yerushalayim, Toronto, Miami, Cleveland, Phoenix, Dallas, others).
-His Chofetz Chaim Heritage Foundation and Toras Avigdor materials brought the yeshiva's mussar-derech-of-Slabodka-with-hashpa'ah-on-self-improvement to tens of thousands of baalei batim.
+R. Alter Henoch Leibowitz (1918-2008), head of the Rabbinical Seminary of America (Yeshiva Chofetz Chaim) in Queens, NY, expanded the small Brooklyn yeshiva his father R. Dovid Leibowitz founded into a global network of branches (Yerushalayim, Toronto, Miami, Cleveland, Phoenix, Dallas, and others).
+Through his Chofetz Chaim Heritage Foundation and Toras Avigdor materials, he brought the Slabodka school's distinctive emphasis on character and self-improvement (mussar) to tens of thousands of ordinary working people.
 He served as rosh yeshiva for over 65 years.

 Life journeyclick any stop, or use ←/→Trace on the orchard map →